Herman Kiefer Hospital

-Herman Kiefer Hospital was a city-owned hospital in Detroit Michigan, from 1911 to 2013.
+Herman Kiefer Hospital was a city-owned hospital in Detroit, Michigan, from 1911 to 2013.
 It was founded to serve as a public health hospital; to combat rampant infectious diseases, such as tuberculosis, diphtheria, scarlet fever, mumps, measles, and other diseases.
 It was named after Herman Kiefer, a prominent local physician known for treating the poor.

 History

 The first public health facility on the site was opened in 1886 as a smallpox hospital on the outskirts of the city.
-In 1892 it burned down in a fire deemed "suspicious.".
-Over the next twenty years several "tent" hospitals were constructed on the site, each dedicated to treating a specific infectious disease—scarlet fever, diphtheria and tuberculosis.
-In 1909, six more tents were added, causing plans to begin to build a permanent structure.
+In 1892, it burned down in a fire deemed "suspicious.".
+Over the next twenty years, several "tent" hospitals were constructed on the site, each dedicated to treating a specific infectious disease—scarlet fever, diphtheria and tuberculosis.
+In 1909, six more tents were added, leading to plans to begin to build a permanent structure.